Clifford Ellis

 Clifford Wilson Ellis (1907–1985) was a British printmaker, painter, designer and art teacher.
 Ellis is notable both for the work he did for the Recording Britain project during the Second World War and for his role in the development of art teaching.
+He frequently worked with his wife, artist Rosemary Ellis, and they signed their joint work C&RE.

 Biography

 Ellis was born in Bognor Regis, Sussex.
 He came from an artistic family: his grandfather had been an artist and his uncle, Ralph Ellis, was a designer who had studied at the Slade School of Art.
 After a year at Saint Martin's School of Art, Clifford Ellis studied illustration at the Regent Street Polytechnic in London between 1924 and 1927.
 He then spent a year taking a post-graduate teacher training course before gaining a diploma in the history of art from the University of London.

 In 1928, Ellis returned to Regent Street Polytechnic as a teacher and continued to teach there until 1936.
-During this period he married Rosemary (1910–1998), and the couple began working together on a number of artistic projects and commissions.
+During this period he married Rosemary Collinson (1910–1998), and the couple began working together on a number of artistic projects and commissions.
 Their work included posters for London Transport and the General Post Office, and several designs for book covers and dust jackets, most notably for the long-running New Naturalist series published by Collins.
 For Shell-Mex & BP, starting in 1934 with Antiquaries Prefer Shell, they designed the 'Professions' series of posters including, for example, Anglers Prefer Shell.
 They also produced poster designs for the Empire Marketing Board and also lithographs for J. Lyons & Co.
 Together they also designed mosaics for walls and floors, including the floor of the entrance hall of the British Pavilion at the Paris International Exhibition of 1937.